Some dogs are born to wander.

 - Batteries are fairly rare, you may need to order them online

-PetSafe once again makes our list, this system being designed from the ground up to handle a pair of dogs.
-It comes with a 180-foot diameter being put out by the transmitter, which is a considerable amount for most of us.
+PetSafe once again makes our list, this system being designed from the ground up to handle one dog, but extra colaars may be added.
+It comes with a 210-foot diameter being put out by the transmitter, which is a considerable amount for most of us.

 Like all wireless transmitters, it suffers some problems when the signal comes into contact with metal so you may want to be careful that you don’t place it around cars.
 This means more work testing and looking for malfunctioning signal on your part but it’s still easier than upgrading the physical fence.